NOAA-ORR-ERD/WebGnomeClient/doc/location_files/pws_examples.rst

 **Spill #2:** between Green Island and Knight Island at 60° 20' N, 147°
 32' W

-**How do the trajectories of these spills differ after 24 hours?
-What is the mass balance of each spill?**
+How do the trajectories of these spills differ after 24 hours?
+What is the mass balance of each spill?

-    **Hint:** To quickly set the spill location, double-click the Spill Tool.
-In the Spill Information window that opens, you can enter the exact location of the spill.
+**Hint:**

+1. The Location File Wizard will only prompt for the addition of one spill.
+To add the second spill, switch to Setup View and click the Create Spill (+) icon at the top right corner of the Spill panel.

+2. To see the mass balance for individual spills you will need to run the spills individually.
+You can set them both up and then make them active/inactive by using the Advanced Settings options.
+First, select the Edit Spill (pencil) icon for one of the spills listed at the bottom of the Spill Panel.
+The Advanced Settings are found at the bottom of the dialog box.
+Find the parameter "on" which an be toggled true or false to make the spill active or inactive.

 +----------------------------+----------------+----------------+
 | **                         | **Spill #1**   | **Spill #2**   |